-This yoga pose is one of the best hip openers for stiff hips.
-Happy baby realigns and stretches the spine and helps reduce lower back pain.
+This yoga pose is one of the best hip openers.
+Happy baby decompresses your spine and stretches and loosens your hips to help reduce lower back pain.

 - Lie on your back, then bend your knees, allowing the soles of your feet to face the sky.

 - Grip the outsides of your feet and gently pull them down toward your armpits.

 - Try to keep your ankles directly above your knees so your shins are perpendicular to the floor.
 You should feel a gentle stretch in the inside of your hips.

 - Breathe slowly and deeply for 5 to 10 breaths.

 This chest opener helps counter the constant shoulder slouching that you endure when sitting all day at a computer.
 The support comes from yoga blocks, but a stack of books would also work.

 - Lie on your back with your legs together and arms close to your body.

 - Place one yoga block lengthwise to rest in between your shoulder blades.

 - Position the other yoga block perpendicular, underneath your head.